WordPress/gutenberg/docs/how-to-guides/widgets/legacy-widget-block.md

-# Ensuring compatibility with the Legacy Widget block
+# About the Legacy Widget block

-The Legacy Widget block allows users to add, edit and preview third party widgets that are registered by plugins and widgets that were added using the old Widgets Editor.
+The Legacy Widget block allows users to add, edit and preview third party widgets that are registered by plugins and widgets that were added using the classic Widgets Editor.

 Third party widgets can be added by inserting a Legacy Widget block using the block inserter and selecting the widget from the block's dropdown.

 Third party widgets may also be added by searching for the name of the widget in the block inserter and selecting the widget.
 A variation of the Legacy Widget block will be inserted.

+## Compatibility with the Legacy Widget block

-## The `widget-added` event
+### The `widget-added` event

 The Legacy Widget block will display the widget's form in a way similar to the Customizer, and so is compatible with most third party widgets.